Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Probably remove the L1/L2 inductor on the AX5043s and replace them with a short.
 I don't think we will use them.

-Is there a reason the ANTP1 output is connected to a 50 ohm resistor?
+Is there a reason the ANTP1 output of the AX5043 is connected to a 50 ohm resistor?
 I can't find anything in the datasheet or errata about that, it always shows it disconnected when not used.

 What UFL connectors can be removed?